-How To Auto Logout Inactive Users After A Period Of Time In Linux - OSTechNix
+How To Auto Logout Inactive Users After A Period Of Time In Linux

 $ source ~/.bash_profile

 Now, leave the session idle for 100 seconds.
-After an inactivity of 100 seconds, you will see the following message and the user will automatically logged out from the session.
+After an inactivity of 100 seconds, you will see the following message and the user will be automatically logged out from the session.

 timed out waiting for input: auto-logout Connection to 192.168.43.2 closed.

-This setting can be easily modified by the user himself.
+This setting can be easily modified by the user.
 Because, ~/.bashrc file is owned by the user himself.

 To modify or delete this timeout settings, simply delete the lines added above and apply the changes by running "source ~/.bashrc" command.